accessibilitywars/aw2-builds/docs/_posts/2022-04-07-tempest-earth.md

 author: jupiter
 editor: berdandy
 title: Tempest Earth
-tags: condi elementalist tempest HoT
+tags: condi elementalist tempest hot
 tagline: "'You can no more win a war than you can win an earthquake.'"
 spec: tempest
 ---